quiltdata/quilt/docs/technical-reference.md

 1. Quilt is now up and running.
 You can click on the _QuiltWebHost_ value in Outputs and log in with your administrator password to invite users.

-## Routine Maintainance and Upgrades
+## Routine Maintenance and Upgrades

 Major releases will be posted to AWS Marketplace.
 Minor releases will be announced via email and Slack.
 Join the [Quilt mailing list](http://eepurl.com/bOyxRz) or [Slack Channel](https://slack.quiltdata.com/) for updates.